tanosshi/tanos.fm/README.md

 ✔️ Success ⏳ Working on it ❌ Lowest priority

-- Optimize ffmpeg for the best performance ✔️
+- Optimize FFmpeg for the best performance ✔️

 - Find a way to make Spotify work ✔️